asmaier/mostly-harmless/mostly-harmless.md

 Knowning this we can nowadays understand, why some polynominal equations have no solutions.
-These are the equations, which correspond to matrices, which don't have eigenvalues, meaning the transformation doesn't leave any vector unchanged.
+These are the equations, which correspond to matrices, which don’t have eigenvalues, meaning the transformation doesn’t leave any vector unchanged.
 From linear algebra we know, that these transformations describe rotations.
 And this is the connection to the 2d rotation matrix we found in the previous chapter.
 The polynominal equation